hhg7/defiant/README.md

 -cpu	Set number of CPU when running multiple options, e.g. "-cpu 4".
 "CPU" is case insensitive and accepts integers > 0.

 -d	Minimum differential nucleotide count in a DMR, e.g. "-d 3".
 This option can be parallelized.

+-debug Turn on debugging mode.
+This slows down the execution significantly, but can help diagnose problems if they arise.
+This option does not accept any arguments.

 -D	Maximum non-default options in a parallel run, e.g. "-D 4"